OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 Pre-requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel FPGA SmartNIC N6001-PL)](https://ofs.github.io/ofs-2023.3-2/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.

-* This walkthrough requires a workstation with Quartus Prime Pro Version 23.3 tools installed, specifically the `jtagconfig` tool.
+* This walkthrough requires a workstation with Quartus Prime Pro Version 23.4 tools installed, specifically the `jtagconfig` tool.

 * This walkthrough requires an [Intel FPGA Download Cable II](https://www.intel.com/content/www/us/en/products/sku/215664/intel-fpga-download-cable-ii/specifications.html).

 Steps:

-1. Set the board switches to dynamically select either the Intel® Agilex® 7 FPGA or MAX® 10 device on the JTAG chain.
+1. Set the board switches to dynamically select either the Agilex® 7 FPGA or MAX® 10 device on the JTAG chain.

    1. Set SW1.1=ON as shown in the next image.
 The switches are located at the back of the Intel® FPGA SmartNIC N6001-PL.